-Sometime we have to hide or show widget on certain Pages, Posts or Categories to show up different content, affiliate ads or a poll on particular page or a category.
-There are codes for these requirements on WordPress conditional tags, But I found excellent WordPress plugins named Widget Logic and Widget Context that had the ability to hide or show widgets on your WordPress blog.
+Sometimes we have to hide or show widgets on certain Pages, Posts or Categories to show up different content, affiliate ads or a poll on a particular page or a category.
+This can be achieved via using WordPress Conditional Tags, but I found excellent WordPress plugins for doing the same job: Named Widget Logic and Widget Context that had the ability to hide or show widgets on your WordPress blog pages and posts.

 1. Widget Logic

-Widget Logic lets you control on which pages widgets appear.
-It uses any of WP’s conditional tags.
-It also adds a ‘widget_content’ filt
+Widget Logic lets you control the widgets visibility.
+It uses WP’s conditional tags to control the appearance of Widgets on desired pages/templates.
+It also adds a ‘widget_content’ filter.

 - The ‘Widget logic’ field at work in standard widgets.